What we do

 Collective Bargaining

-Collective bargaining at industry level is the process by which a binding agreement can be reached that covers workers and employers across an industry on a range of issues, including the payment of a living wage.
+Collective bargaining at industry level is the process by which a binding agreement can be reached that covers workers and employers across an industry on a range of issues, including the payment of a sustainable living wage.

-Securing living wages in the garment and footwear industry requires a mechanism that can take into account the needs of both business and the worker.
+Once the groundwork is prepared, securing living wages in the garment and footwear industry requires a mechanism that can take into account the needs of both business and the worker.
 Business needs the opportunity to respond timely to economic changes while workers should not be living in a world of daily economic insecurity.
 Collective bargaining at industry level combines this dual need for flexibility and security by providing employers and workers the freedom to negotiate tailor-made solutions and ensures that commonly agreed standards become binding for everyone.

 Read more